 Balance It[®] Canine Plus can be heated one time and only one time to a food safe temperature of 165 degrees F or 74 degrees C and be used instead of Balance It[®] Canine which cannot be heated.
 Using Canine Plus makes batch cooking easier as it can be added after cooking a batch and mixed in well right before refrigerating or freezing.
 Then you can apply heat one time when thawing a meal sized portion.
-The equivalent dose is 8 5/8 teaspoons (the gram amount is the same as the gram amount for Balance It[®] Canine) when Balance It[®] Canine Plus is used instead of Balance It[®] Canine.
+The equivalent dose is 5 1/4 teaspoons (the gram amount is the same as the gram amount for Balance It[®] Canine) when Balance It[®] Canine Plus is used instead of Balance It[®] Canine Plus is use